 So, how do we learn to set boundaries, and how do we get to know what they are for us in the first place?

 1) Know Where You Stand, or at least find out.
 You can’t set a good boundary unless you know where you stand or how you feel about the person our situation, so ask yourself how you feel and why, and make sure you can back it up with solid reasons.
-What do you need to feel safe in the relationship or in the particular situation?
+What do you need to feel safe in the relationship or in a particular situation?
 What makes you feel anxious or uncomfortable?
 When you can identify those things and know how you feel and why, you are on the road to setting a healthy boundary.

 2) Tap Into How You Feel.
-This is a continuation from the point above.
-But asking yourself why you feel you need to set a boundary, what feelings come up when you think about the person or situation.
+This is a continuation of the point above.
+But ask yourself why you feel you need to set a boundary, what feelings come up when you think about the person or situation.
 Do you feel stressful, do you have a resentment?
 What is it that is coming up that makes you want to put up a wall or a safe zone for yourself?
 And, is there anything that you can take action on, aside from setting the boundary, that will make the situation more desirable for you?
 Get in touch with your feelings.

 3) Be Clear.
-Once you know how you feel and why, communicate in a clear and concise way, there’s no need to over explain your decision or choice, you have a right to set any boundary you like, so by keeping it simple, not drudging up the past, or pointing fingers, keeping your communication to the point and explaining that you need to set the boundary to maintain a healthy lifestyle and a healthy mind should be enough for someone to get on board, if not, that may be a sign that they’re not willing to change, or see you change, they might not like the idea of you not interacting with them as you always have.
+Once you know how you feel and why, communicate in a clear and concise way, there’s no need to over-explain your decision or choice, you have a right to set any boundary you like, so by keeping it simple, not drudging up the past, or pointing fingers, keeping your communication to the point and explaining that you need to set the boundary to maintain a healthy lifestyle and a healthy mind should be enough for someone to get on board, if not, that may be a sign that they’re not willing to change, or see you change, they might not like the idea of you not interacting with them as you always have.
 If that is that case, then you can still set your boundary and let them know that if they want to be in our life, that’s the condition you need them to follow.

 4) Allow Yourself To Set The Boundary.
 Many times when we’re starting out at this we feel guilty for trying to set a boundary with someone, we feel like we’re being difficult or don’t deserve “special behavior,” which is untrue.
 Never apologize for who are you are, and who you’re working so hard to become.
 You are showing yourself self-respect, never apologize for that.

 5) Be Aware Of Yourself.
 Keep checking in with yourself.
 If you are feeling different or have changed, ask yourself why, or what has made the difference.
-As you start practising this skill you will feel a roller coaster of emotions, they will go up and down as it’s new to you, so keep track of your feelings, make sure they’re based in fact and ask yourself what they are telling you.
+As you start practicing this skill you will feel a roller coaster of emotions, they will go up and down as it’s new to you, so keep track of your feelings, make sure they’re based in fact and ask yourself what they are telling you.

 6) What Has Your Role Been In The Past?
 Look at who you typically are in relationships or in situations.
 Are you always trying to play the caretaker and focus on others?
 Are you shut down and closed off from others?
 Do you find yourself reacting to things in extreme measures?
 When we look at our past we start to see our patterns of what we’ve typically done, when we can acknowledge those, we can learn to break those patterns, or lessen them, to find a happier balance.

 7) Self-Care.
 I’ve talked about this one a lot, it’s an important one always.
-Make sure you’re taking care of yourself, giving yourself what you need to live the life you want to life.
+Make sure you’re taking care of yourself, giving yourself what you need to live the life you want to live.
 Along with that self-care comes setting boundaries.
 Give yourself permission to think of yourself first, to make sure your needs are met, once they are we are better able to help others and make an impact in the world around us.

 8) Find Your Tribe.
 Look for like-minded individuals, people who are striving for the same things you are, or maybe are further up the path than you are who inspire you, and don’t be afraid to reach out for help when you need it, or support, the act of asking for help not only helps you it also benefits the other person, so always ask.